Infosys founders sell stakes for $1.1 billion as new CEO boosts growth prospects

 Some investors said Infosys failed to move up the value-chain due to its risk averse management team which was largely comprised of its founders and co-founders.

-Infosys shares ended down 4.8 percent, while the Nifty fell 1.2 percent.
+Infosys shares ended down 4.8 percent, while the main Mumbai market index fell 1.2 percent.

 (Additional reporting by Denny Thomas in HONG KONG; Editing by Miral Fahmy)